enpage/enpage/docs/guides/templates/attributes.md

 });
 ```

 ## Built-in Attributes

-Enpage provides a set of built-in attributes that you can use in your templates.
+Enpage provides a set of built-in attributes that can be used use in your templates.
 These attributes are automatically available in the Enpage editor for the site owner to customize.
 Built-in attributes names start with `$`.

-### List of built-in attributes:
+### List of built-in attributes

 - `$siteTitle` (string): The title of the page (used by default in `<title>`).
 - `$siteDescription` (string): The description of the page (used by default in meta tags).